usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                     "angular_rates" : (vector, optional)
                         Angular rate of the aircraft in body-fixed coordinates.
 Defaults to [0,0,0]

+                    "velocity" : (float or vector)
+                        In the case of "type" = "rigid_body":
+                            Velocity vector of the aircraft in flat-earth coordinates.
+Cannot be float.

+                        In the case of "type" = "aerodynamic":
+                            If a float, this is the magnitude of the local wind vector.
+If a vector, this is the local freestream vector (i.e. u, v, and w) and "alpha" and "beta" may not be specified.

                     "alpha" : (float, optional)
                         Aerodynamic angle of attack.
 Defaults to 0.